thanos-io/thanos/docs/proposals/202005_version_documentation.md

 ##### How does the tool discover the releases for fixes?

 With a regular expression.
 Instead of the developer manually checking out the individual release branches, the tool handles it for them by using a regex to select and clone valid release branches.
-The tool (config file) will have a `release-branch-regex` field.
+The config file for the tool will have a `release-branch-regex` field.
 For Thanos, the regular expression would be something like `release-(.*)`.

 ## Summary